 In recent years the controversy in Southeast Asia around elephant tourism and what an ethical elephant sanctuary is has increased tenfold.
 In Cambodia, in particular, in the Mondulkiri province, more and more conservation or ecotourism projects are opening.
 They claim their goal is to protect these gentle giants and of course, some do.
 However, there are also some that don’t, instead, they exploit the elephants and the local indigenous communities.
+It’s extremely difficult to determine which places truly promote ethical animal tourism.

 Since we left the UK for Cambodia I’ve had wildlife and nature conservation volunteering on my to-do list.
 So last month Andy and I decided to go to Mondulkiri in Northeast Cambodia for a break from Siem Reap.
 We planned our trip around a visit to the Elephant Valley Project (EVP), where we’d spend some time volunteering and observing elephants in their natural surroundings.